shirosoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello: Changes the group owner to school for the file hello. chmod vincent:staff * : Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:hello _hello: Changes the owner and the group owner of _hello to vincent and staff respectively.
+chgrp school hello: Changes the group owner to school for the file hello. chmod vincent:staff * : Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:hello _hello: Changes the owner and the group owner of _hello to vincent and staff respectively. chomd --from=guillaume betty hello: Changes the owner of the file hello to betty only if it is owned by the user guillaume.